YZY010418/CPSea/README.md

 ---

-We provide environment files in
+We provide environment files for dataset evaluation in [Dataset_Evaluation/Environment](Dataset_Evaluation/Environment).

+* `highfold2.yml` is for designability evaluations
+* `plip_vina.yml` is for PLIP and Vina evaluations
+* `evaluation.yml` is for the rest evaluations

+Please note that these environments have not been tested in another computer yet.
+We will test these soon.

 ## Download Current Datasets